PandaTechAM/be-lib-communicator/Readme.md

   - **Dexatel**
   - **Twilio**

-This package is ideal for developers seeking an easy-to-use Email/SMS sender in .NET-based applications.
+This package is ideal for efficient and reliable messaging in any application.

 ## 1.2.
 Installation